Alamo Navajo School Board

-Alamo Navajo School Board, Inc. (ANSB) refers to the entity controlling a K-12 tribal school in Alamo, New Mexico.
-It is affiliated with the Bureau of Indian Affairs (BIA).
+The Alamo Navajo School Board, Inc. (ANSB) is the entity controlling a K-12 tribal school in Alamo, New Mexico.
+It is affiliated with the Bureau of Indian Education (BIE).
 It also maintains a clinic and other public infrastructure in Alamo.

 History

 Due to the passage of the Indian Self Determination and Education Assistance Act, a local school board was established in 1979.

 Alamo Community Navajo school opened with grades K-8 on October 1, 1979.
 Its initial campus was four portable buildings.
 The high school was established on December 15, 1980.

-By 2012 it was the only employer in Alamo.
+By 2012, it was the only employer in Alamo.
 The school board, federally funded, was used as a vehicle to have public works projects without needing to involve the Navajo Nation bureaucracy.
 Cindy Yurth of the Navajo Times wrote that it is "the de facto government of Alamo".

-In 2018 a group of parents criticized the school board for spending $497,000 on expenses not directly related to education.
+In 2018, a group of parents criticized the school board for spending $497,000 on expenses not directly related to education.

-In 2018 a group of parents collected 299 signatures on a petition to recall board members under the terms set by the Navajo Election Administration.
+In 2018, a group of parents collected 299 signatures on a petition to recall board members under the terms set by the Navajo Election Administration.

-In 2019 the federal courts indicted three former board members, accusing them of lying about taking business trips so they could take federal funds.
+In 2019, the federal courts indicted three former board members, accusing them of lying about taking business trips so they could take federal funds.

 Student body

-In 2018 the number of students was under 300.
+In 2022 student enrollment was 293.

 Student achievement

 In the 2014–2015 school year, as per BIE statistics, 1% of the students were categorized as having proficiency in mathematics.
 This increased to 3% in the 2015–2016 school year.
 The percentage of students proficient in English in the 2015–2016 school year was 4%.
+By 2022, 5% of students were categorized as proficient in math and 8% in reading with 100% of students reported as being on free or reduced lunch.